If you are wondering about how to grow celeriac, you can grow it from seeds or seedling.

-Underrated in Australia, Celeriac is a root vegetable related to celery and easy growing in similar conditions, however it is a very different vegetable altogether.
-If you would like to grow it in the home garden seedlings and seeds are readily available for sale from online suppliers.
+If you would like to grow it in the home garden seeds are readily available for sale from online suppliers or seedlings from local nurseries, usually in early spring.

 It is the flavour of the celeriac root that is the attraction.
 It has a nutty flavour, a little spicy, and little taste of celery.
 And this makes the best mash you can imagine, either by itself, or with other vegetables.

 Cooked it makes a great addition to a number of dishes and recipes including the famous, Celeriac Remoulade.
 It can also be roasted, used in mash, soups or stews.